andreea1110/ebola-project/lab_book.md

 Each of us presents the analysis with her model.
 Andreea would be responsible for the MASCOT part and if questions were to be asked on this model, it would likely be asked to her.

+## To do:
+change clock rate prior according to paper for all the 4 analyses

+Launch the 4 analyses with 50 sequences on the longest queue of the cluster If we have 4 root locations, show a cake diagram of posteriors for each model (read the log file into R and then plot a diagram)